Finding, Discovering, and Collecting Edo

 Your journey as an Edo teenager begins in a busy morning in the nagaya.
 Stroll through to collect the area-themed items to open doors into the following areas, where, finally, you will enjoy a cool evening on a riverboat on the final Sumida River area.

-The Ryōgokubashi Bridge carries many of Edo’s towncspeople back-and-forth their destinations where countless incidents and events happen on the daily
+The Ryōgokubashi Bridge carries many of Edo’s townspeople back-and-forth their destinations where countless incidents and events happen on the daily

 performances of freak/animal shows (misemono), fires, and even street fights.
 The firework display at Sumida River and the sumo wrestling at Ekōin Temple are also two out of many of these events unique to Edo, items of which you can find and collect.
 Throughout your discovery, you might also encounter famous figures such as Katsushika Hokusai and Gennai Hiraga.